Indiana University Auditorium

 Indiana University Auditorium (IU Auditorium), is a 3,200-seat performing arts venue located at Indiana University in Bloomington, Indiana.
 It is situated in IU's Fine Arts Plaza alongside the Lilly Library and the Eskenazi School of Art, Architecture + Design.

 Construction on IU Auditorium began in 1939 as a part of the Federal Works Agency Projects.
-It officially opened its doors March 22, 1941.
+It officially opened its doors on March 22, 1941.